19hours/sg-statutes/Acts/Dental Registration Act.md

 (30th December 2000)

-An Act to establish the Dental Council, to provide for the registration of dentists and for matters connected therewith.
+An Act to establish the Singapore Dental Council, to provide for the registration of dentists and oral health therapists and for matters connected therewith.

 [15th October 1999]